Why Do I Need a PET Scan?

 Experts in PET Scan Technology

-A team of radiologists, medical physicists, and specially trained technologists and nurses work together to ensure your PET scan is safe and high-quality.
+A team of nuclear medicine doctors, radiologists, medical physicists, and specially trained technologists and nurses work together to ensure your PET scan is safe and high-quality.
 We are accredited by the American College of Radiology (ACR), meaning we provide the highest level of safety and image quality.
 Our scanners also undergo rigorous internal quality control, which exceeds even the high ACR standards.
 These accreditations and quality control programs demonstrate our commitment to providing you with the best experience possible.